SciLifeLab/umi-transfer/README.md

 ## Usage

 The tool requires three FastQ files as input.
 You can manually specify the names and location of the output files with `--out` and `--out2` or the tool will automatically append a `with_UMI` suffix to your input file names.
-It additionally allows to choose a custom UMI delimiter with `--delim`, the position of the integrated UMI with`--position`, and to set the flags `-f`, `-c` and `-z`.
+It additionally allows you to choose a custom UMI delimiter with `--delim`, the position of the integrated UMI with `--position`, and to set the flags `-f`, `-c` and `-z`.

-`-c` is used to ensure the canonical `1` and `2` of paired files as read numbers in the output, regardless of the read numbers of the input reads. `-f` / `--force` will overwrite existing output files without prompting the user and `-z` enables the internal compression of the output files.
+`-c` is used to ensure the canonical read numbers `1` and `2` in paired output files, regardless of the read numbers of the input reads. `-f` / `--force` will overwrite existing output files without prompting the user and `-z` enables the internal compression of the output files.
 Alternatively, you can also specify an output file name with `.gz` suffix to obtain compressed output.

 ```raw
 $ umi-transfer external --help